App Configuration — Agentuity Documentation

 }

-When deploying via the Agentuity GitHub App, defining predeploy gives you full control over the install step.
-Without it, the platform runs bun install automatically.
+When deploying via the Agentuity GitHub App, the platform always runs bun install first.
+If predeploy is defined, it runs after dependency installation and before agentuity deploy.
 See Running Deploy Lifecycle Scripts for the full reference.

 Environment Variables